Performance comparison of optimization methods on variational quantum algorithms: Introduction

 \section{Introduction}

 Recently we have witnessed an explosion of quantum computer prototypes accessible to researchers in academic and industrial laboratories.
 Existing quantum hardware has already demonstrated the ability to outperform classical computers in specific mathematically contrived tasks~\cite{Arute2019,zhu2021quantum}.
 However, it is still unclear whether noisy intermediate-scale quantum (NISQ)~\cite{preskillNISQ} hardware can outperform classical computers on practically useful tasks.
-Here, variational quantum algorithms (VQA)~\cite{peruzzo2014variational,mcclean2016theory,cerezoVQA2021} were introduced as a means of preparing classically-hard quantum states by tuning parameters of a quantum circuit to optimize a cost function by utilising a classical optimizer.
+Here, variational quantum algorithms (VQA)~\cite{peruzzo2014variational,mcclean2016theory,cerezoVQA2021} were introduced as a means of preparing classically-hard quantum states by tuning parameters of a quantum circuit to optimize a cost function by utilizing a classical optimizer.

-The overall performance of VQAs depends on the performance of the classical optimization algorithm.
-Finding the limitations of these optimization methods for different VQA tasks is critical if they are to impact research and industry.
-For this, researchers have proposed new classical optimization algorithms that exploit periodic properties of parametrized quantum circuits~\cite{Nakanish2020SOFF,rotosolve2021}.
-Other works have focused on using machine learning techniques to optimize VQAs~\cite{Wilson2021,Sung2020models}.
+The overall performance of a VQA depends heavily on the performance of the classical optimization algorithm.
+Delving into the limitations of these optimization methods for different VQA tasks is critical for future research and industrial applications.
+In light of this aim, researchers have proposed new classical optimization algorithms that exploit periodic properties of parametrized quantum circuits~\cite{Nakanish2020SOFF,rotosolve2021}.
+Due to the hardness of optimizing VQAs some researchers have focused on using machine learning techniques to help optimize VQAs, e.g., using the so-called surrogate models~\cite{Wilson2021,Sung2020models}, or on simpler optimizers such as the simultaneous perturbation stochastic approximation (SPSA)~\cite{cade2020strategieshubbard}.
+The latter performs surprisingly well in a VQA setting, given that it has relatively weak performance in classical benchmarks~\cite{FinckB10c} compared to more complex evolutionary strategies~\cite{AugerBH10h,HansenO01}.
 These articles benchmark new optimization techniques relative to standard classical optimizers on a wide variety of systems.
-However, to the best of our knowledge, no extensive comparison of the most common optimization methods for these tasks has been reported yet.
+However, in our view, there exists a need for further in-depth analysis of the most common optimization algorithms for VQAs.
+One reason is that the existing VQA performance studies only consider testing classical optimizers using default hyperparameters (parameters controlling for the optimizer itself, such as e.g. step size, population size, etc.).
+Such a consideration is improper for studying the performance limitation of classical optimizers since, in the classical communities (e.g., Automated Machine Learning), it is well-known that the optimal hyperparameter setting of any optimizer varies drastically across different cost functions, and so does its performance.